 You may access your personal information held by us on request.
 However, if one of the grounds allowed under the Act for refusing access exists, we may not allow access.

-Where we provide you with services under a contract with a government department or agency, you may also be able to request information via a Freedom of Information request.
+Where we provide you with services under a contract with a government department or agency, you may also be able to request information via a Freedom of Information request made directly to that government department.

 If you advise us that personal information we hold about you is incorrect, incomplete, inaccurate or irrelevant, we will amend it unless one of the grounds for refusal allowed under the Act exists.